 And while much to my disappointment you can't move in, you can rent Festoon as an event space (and natural light photo studio) for dinner parties, corporate parties, weddings, birthdays, baby showers, pretty much any event you can dream up.
 Scroll through the images to hear more about how Samuel designed the cool space.

 The 100 Layer Cake team wanted the main space to be really versatile.
-That is able to host anything from intimate dinners to workshops to photo shoots and everything in between.
-So they kept the space fairly minimal in terms of color palette with just a few art prints by Blockshop in classic frames.
+That is able to host anything from intimate dinners to workshops to photoshoots and everything in between.
+So they kept the space fairly minimal in terms of the color palette with just a few art prints by Blockshop in classic frames.

 There was no kitchen in the space before so Sherman's team had to build out a new one.
 She used her own line of Semihandmade doors on the IKEA cabinets in the kitchen as well as the main studio (and the island), including her sss x park studio hardware.
 "Both are modern versions of classic designs that match the 100 Layer Cake Festoon aesthetic," she says.